 Driving through Musk (five minutes from Daylesford), drop into the family-owned Passing Clouds winery cellar door for a taste of their current release wines.
 If you skipped lunch in Trentham, relax over a "famiglia" style lunch in the dining room (book ahead).

-Back in Daylesford it's time to become acquainted with Daylesford Cider Company's dizzying range of ciders and varieties of organic English heritage apples.
+Then become acquainted with Daylesford Cider Company's dizzying range of ciders and varieties of organic English heritage apples.

 It's worth the 30-minute drive to start your day in the historic township of Kyneton, where you can soak up the unique charm of Piper Street.